How to Pay International Contractors: Best Methods Explained

 Key Strengths

-- ERP-integrated reconciliation (e.g., NetSuite, QuickBooks) can reduce the month-end close by up to 25%.
+• ERP-integrated reconciliation (e.g., NetSuite, QuickBooks) can significantly reduce month-end close time.

-- Self-service onboarding and multilingual support cut payee inquiries and errors by up to 66%.
+• Self-service onboarding and multilingual support cut payee inquiries and errors.

 Considerations

-- Requires integration with your ERP or accounting system (e.g., NetSuite, Xero) for full automation benefits.
+• Requires ERP or accounting integration for full automation benefits.

 Best Time to Use Tipalti